 On the mobile side, 1Password offers integration with browsers and apps on iOS and Android devices using various methods.
 More convenient methods of filling and saving login information are provided iniOS 12[34] andAndroid Oreo (and later),[35] respectively.

-In a 2017Consumer Reports article, Dan Guido, the CEO ofTrail of Bits, listed 1Password as a popular password manager (alongsideDashlane,KeePass, andLastPass), with the choice among them mostly up to personal preferences.[23]
+In 2016,Der Standard highlighted 1Password to its readers as an effective tool for managing and organizing passwords.[36]
+In a 2017Consumer Reports article, Dan Guido, the CEO ofTrail of Bits, listed 1Password as a popular password manager (alongsideDashlane,KeePass, andLastPass), with the choice among them mostly up to personal preferences.[22]

 Unlike previous versions, 1Password 7 became a subscription service, though perpetual licenses were still available from within the app ($64.99 in 2018[37]).[22][38]
 The option to store password vaults locally was removed in 1Password 8, which drew criticism.[39]